reznikmm/learn/content/courses/intro-to-spark/chapters/03_Proof_Of_Program_Integrity.rst

 there's some information missing.
 As an example, GNATprove finds the postcondition of :ada:`Increase` to be unprovable.

+..
+    TODO: The following code snippet attempts to analyze the previous example and needs to be fixed.
 .. code:: ada prove_button project=Courses.Intro_To_Spark.Proof_of_Program_Integrity.Failed_Proof_Attempt
     :class: ada-expect-prove-error